Welcome to Gun Lake, Minnesota

 Walleye stocking

 The DNR routinely stocks Gun Lake with walleye and have stocked 140+ pounds of walleye fingerlings annually in Gun Lake since 2017.
+In 2024, they increased the size of the walleye being stocked to yearlings but continue to stock the same 140 pounds of the larger fish.

 For historical walleye stocking visit the MN DNR.